 In WordPress 6.1, the preview button is exchanged with View.

-Under the Post settings, now you’ll get Summary instead of Status & Visibility.
+Under the Post settings, you’ll now get Summary instead of Status & Visibility.

 Both Permalink and Template Options are now available under the Post settings’ Summary panel.

-One is “Always open list view”, and by enabling this you can display list view while editing posts.
+One is “Always open list view”, and by enabling this, you can display list view while editing posts.

 Quick searching and using template parts is a breeze with WordPress 6.1.